Geography 321 - The United States » 2019 » Chapter 1 Test Introduction

 A presidential republic, such as the United States, has what characteristics?

-A. The judicial and the legislative branches are linked
+A. The executive and legislative branches of government are linked

 B. The president and the executive branch are separate